rossjrw/tars/README.md

 details.
 End users looking for command instruction should look at the
 documentation: https://rossjrw.github.io/tars/help/

-TARS' development philosophy is to be **dynamic** and **responsive**.
-* **dynamic** - TARS should not hold any non-essential data and should get its content direct from the source.
-Where data must be held, it should be updated frequently.
-Data that TARS relies on but that is able to change (e.g. config files; specific exceptions) must be stored externally.
-* **responsive** - TARS should never need to be asked to do something twice - it should just work.
-It should play nicely with other bots and do its part to ensure that it does not respond to queries that it was not asked.
-When errors occur as a result of the user, they must be reported explicitly such that the user may fix them.
-When errors occur as a result of internal failure, they should be reported and fixed without any input from the user who caused them.

 ## Current state

 TARS is not yet finished and has no ETA.
 TARS is, however, operational.